CenikLab/CenikLab.github.io/_alumni/4100_ian_hoskins.md

 im_height: 160
 linkedin: LinkedIn.com/in/Ian-Hoskins-64253256
 ---
-Ian currently works at Monoceros Biosystems.
+Ian currently works at Monoceros Biosystems as a Bioinformatics Scientist.
-His general research goals involve the application of statistical learning approaches to sequencing data.

 * 2023, University of Texas at Austin
 Ph.D.
 * 2013, University of Colarado at Denver